If you are working remotely or off-campus, you may need to connect to the UB virtual private network (UBVPN) to access

-The type of state account and the account number itself is determined based on information provided from the department when the account is created.
+The type of state account and the account number are determined based on information provided from the department when the account is created.

-The first two digits of a state account represent the type of fund and are generally consistent with the information in the table:
+The beginning digits of a state account represent the fund type and are generally consistent with the information in the table:

 |Beginning Digits||Fund Type |